 The truth is that the presence of this genre in Spain, as an American tango, does not go beyond the 1940s, taking into account that these tangos that were danced and sung in Andalusia did not have the same musical structure as the flamenco tangos that we know today.

 Tango had two fundamental aspects in its evolution within Andalusia, after its arrival in the peninsula.
 On the one hand, the tango of Cádiz emerged, which today is known as tanguillo, and, on the other, the American tango, a style that began in the cafes and theaters of the Andalusian capitals, adopting a danceable form that was performed by the already then called «tangueras».

-Little by little, tango became detached from the American nuances and it acquired a more flamenco character.
+Little by little, tangos became detached from the American nuances and it acquired a more flamenco character.
 It begins to consolidate itself as a dance in places like Cádiz, Jerez, Triana, Granada, Jaén, Málaga or Extremadura, earning the favor of the public that went to the cafés singers.

 Flamenco tangos would emerge at the turn of the century as a result of the combination of some elements of Andalusian jaleos, with a ternary beat, with the rhythm and beat of American tango.
 Thus a new genre was born, which would bring with it a list of new styles that enriched the repertoire of flamenco styles.

 Other theories defend that the tangos before ‘aflamencarse’ were tientos, then accelerating the beat and became flamenco tangos.

 In flamenco tangos we can find the melodic spirit of the soleá (in the singing) and the harmonica of the seguiriya (in the toque), and all this on a binary compass as a differentiating element.

 Tangos have special characteristics, depending on the geographical area, in addition to which certain performers have given a personal stamp to certain styles of tangos.